yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- **Warden**: _"A horse-like creature with glowing-red eyes explodes from the darkness of the wood opposite the party's campsite.
-A sea of mist flows off the creature's body as it runs directly at you, **Barry**.
-However seeing how **Esther** was at the ready, she gets to go first."_
+ **Warden**: _"An Elk-like creature with glowing-red eyes explodes from the darkness of the wood opposite the party's campsite.
+A sea of mist flows off the creature's body as it runs directly at you, **Barry**. **Esther** was at the ready, so she gets to go first."_

  **Barry**: _"What about me?"_